 - Associate and retired members do not need to meet the continuing competency requirement.

-- New U of S graduates are required to meet the continuing education requirement.
-There is no grace period.
+- New U of S graduates are required to meet the continuing education requirement upon licensure.

 Non-practising, associate and retired members are not required to hold malpractice insurance.